 Linda Nemec Foster has published twelve collections of poetry including Amber Necklace from Gdansk, Talking Diamonds, and The Lake Michigan Mermaid (2019 Michigan Notable Book).
 Her work appears in magazines and journals such as The Georgia Review, Nimrod, New American Writing, North American Review, Verse Daily, and the 2022 Best Small Fictions Anthology.
 She has received nominations for the Pushcart Prize and awards from Arts Foundation of Michigan, National Writer’s Voice, Dyer-Ives Foundation, The Poetry Center (NJ), Fish Anthology (Ireland), and Academy of American Poets.
 Her 2021 book, The Blue Divide, was published by New Issues Press.
 A new collection of flash fiction, Bone Country, is forthcoming in 2023.
 The first Poet Laureate of Grand Rapids, Michigan (2003-2005), Foster is the founder of the Contemporary Writers Series at Aquinas College.

-Patrice Gopo is an award-winning essayist.
-Her work has appeared in a variety of publications, including Catapult, Creative Nonfiction, and Charlotte Magazine.
-She is the author of All the Colors We Will See, a Barnes & Noble Discover Great New Writers selection.
-Her debut picture book, All the Places We Call Home, will release in June 2022.
+Patrice Gopo is an award-winning essayist and the author of books for adults and children.
+In her work, she often returns to themes of race, immigration, identity, and belonging.
+Her essay collection, All the Colors We Will See, was a Barnes & Noble Discover Great New Writers selection.
+Her debut picture book, All the Places We Call Home, was inspired by one of the essays in her collection.
+Her second essay collection will release with the University of Nebraska Press in autumn of 2023.
 Patrice lives with her family in North Carolina.
 Please visit www.patricegopo.com to learn more.